fkie-cad/ELFbin/README.md

 ## Installation

-There are two ways to install this package.
+There is currently only one way to install this package.

 ### locally